Pennsylvania Cerebral Palsy Attorneys

 - The HMS School for Children with Cerebral Palsy (Philadelphia, Pennsylvania) provides education, therapies, and transition programs for children with cerebral palsy.

-- Wayne County Office of Behavioral and Developmental Programs and Early Intervention (Honesdale, Pennsylvania and Lake Ariel, Pennsylvania) provides information regarding local resources for early intervention.
+- Wayne County Office of Behavioral and Developmental Programs and Early Intervention provides information regarding resources for early intervention in Honesdale and Lake Ariel.

 Other useful cerebral palsy and disability-related resources in Pennsylvania:

-- Our extensive Pennsylvania Disability Resource Guide can help families search for resources in Pennsylvania based on their county, as well as categories such as “Treatment and Care,” “Support Organizations,” “Recreation and Activities,” and more.
+- Our Pennsylvania Disability Resource Guide helps families search for resources in Pennsylvania based on their region

-- The MORGAN (Making Opportunities Reality Granting Assistance Nationwide) Project publishes a PDF resource guide of parent information for children with disabilities.
+- The MORGAN (Making Opportunities Reality Granting Assistance Nationwide) Project provides resource guides for parents and caregivers of children with disabilities.

-- Temple University has a listing of Assistive Technology Lending Libraries listed by county.
+- AAC provides a list of Assistive Technology Lending Libraries listed by state; Pennsylvania has two!

-- The Bucks County Special Needs site provides listings of several nonprofit organizations designed to help individuals with a disability, as well as support programs for their families.
+- The Bucks County Special Needs site provides listings of several nonprofit organizations designed to help individuals with disabilities and their families.

-- Individuals in Bucks County, Chester County, Delaware County, York County, or Montgomery counties can call the Partnership for Community Supports hotline for customized answers to their questions.
+- Individuals in Southeastern Pennsylvania can call the Partnership for Community Supports hotline for customized answers to their questions.

-- Sesame Place is the first U.S. amusement park designed for children on the autism spectrum.
-It is located in Philadelphia, Pennsylvania.
+- Sesame Place (Philadelphia, PA) is the first U.S. amusement park designed specifically for children on the autism spectrum!